MapColonies/polygon-parts-cli/README.md

 # polygon-parts-cli

-This basic CLI inserts CSV data into PolygonParts DB using polygonPartsManger service
+This basic CLI inserts CSV data into PolygonParts DB using polygonPartsManger service and published a FeatureType to geoserver

 ## Prerequisites

 1. Node.js
-2. Suitable CSV data file as will be explained on next section
+2. Suitable CSV data file as will be explained on next section - for single layer insertion with multiple parts

+   **OR**

+   Csv with a list of catalgIds for insertion on layers with single part.

-3. Deployed polygonPartsManager
+3. Deployed polygonPartsManager, GeoserverApi,Geoserver, RasterCatalogManager
-   UpdateDate,SensorType,Resolution,Ep90,Dsc,Countries,ResolutionDegree,ResolutionMeter,Cities

-## CSV structure
+## Parts CSV structure

 This csv is made manually by out PM.
 This fields were defined by the `Sinergia System` to enable easy one time insert of already ingested layers.